sachaker/sachaker.github.io/about.md

 I was born in London to a musician and a photographer, and moved to San Francisco with my mom when I was 6.
 I have always been fascinated by unknowns and challenges.
 For a long time I was torn by my many interests and as an adolescent I went to the [Paul Green School of Rock](https://en.wikipedia.org/wiki/Paul_Green_(musician)#The_Paul_Green_School_of_Rock_Music), played concerts with my band, focused heavily on my art, skied, and filmed skateboarders in SF (see: [Other interests](https://sachaker.github.io/other)).

 My fascination with unknowns and challenges continues to fuel me.
-On the professional front, I'm a Data Analyst at [NEO.LIFE](https://neo.life) and am responsible for building their data collection, storage, and analysis sytems.
-I also contribute content for our newsletters and other media on the platform.
+On the professional front, I'm a Data Analyst at [NEO.LIFE](https://neo.life) and am responsible for building the data collection, storage, and analysis systems.
+I also contribute content for newsletters and other media on the platform.

 I hope you enjoy the site, making it has been a fun project on its own.